Skip to main content

 Why This Matters

-Claude Code's context window is 200k tokens.
-But effective adherence drops sharply after the first ~50k tokens of instructions.
+Claude Code's context window is 200k tokens, but the window is not the budget β€” every token of standing instruction competes with file reads, tool definitions, and conversation history for the model's attention, and is re-paid on every turn.
 A persona that loads 15k tokens of instructions is pushing against the useful limit, especially when combined with file reads, tool definitions, and conversation history.
 Keeping personas lean (under 6k tokens) leaves room for the actual work.

 3. Model Selection Optimization